2021 Cadillac Escalade teased with curved OLED screen, Super Cruise

 Another technology set to feature on the redesigned Escalade, Cadillac said on Monday, is a curved OLED screen that spans 38 inches and, judging by the teaser video, looks to form both the instrument cluster and infotainment hub.
 Developed with LG Electronics, the screen is claimed by Cadillac to feature twice the pixel density of a 4K television.
 The design was first previewed on 2016's stunning Escala concept.

-The redesigned Escalade, which arrives as a 2021 model, is based on the SUV version of the body-on-frame platform that debuted in the recently revealed 2021 Chevrolet Taho and Suburban.
+The redesigned Escalade, which arrives as a 2021 model, is based on the SUV version of the body-on-frame platform that debuted in the recently revealed 2021 Chevrolet Tahoe and Suburban.
 Expect air suspension with magnetic dampers and an independent rear for luxury-car levels of ride and comfort.

 The jury's still out on the powertrains but Cadillac's Blackwing 4.2-liter twin-turbocharged V-8 is a possibility and we also hear that a battery-electric option is in the pipeline, too.